Saragamil3/Hotel-Marketing-Campaigns/README.md

 - Data : Excel sheet

--Analysis tool : Power BI
+- Analysis tool : Power BI
+-
-  use Power Query to import the data from Excel sheet and clean it use functions to create measurs to calculate ROI and CTR use charts to do report and interactive dashboard
+  use Power Query to import the data from Excel sheet and clean it

+  use functions to create measurs to calculate ROI and CTR

+  use charts to do report and interactive dashboard